 Interested in learning more?

-Continue to explore the Historic Preservation department website to learn more about our curricular offerings, faculty, students, alumni, and more or visit the Master of Science in Historic Preservation degree program or Certificate in Historic Preservation section to get detailed information about these programs or schedule a tour.
+Continue to explore the Department of Historic Preservation’s website to learn more about graduate curricular offerings, faculty, students, alumni, and more or schedule a tour.